-Voltage supply

-Power supply and current signal are carried on the same two-wire cable.
+Voltage supply Power supply and current signal are carried on the same two-wire cable.
 The operating voltage can differ depending on the instrument version.
 The data for power supply are specified in chapter "Technical data".
 Provide a reliable separation between the supply circuit and the mains circuits according to DIN EN 61140 VDE 0140-1.

-Power the instrument via an energy-limited circuit acc. to IEC 61010-1, e.g. via Class 2 power supply unit.

-Keep in mind the following additional factors that influence the operating voltage:

-- Lower output voltage of the power supply unit under nominal load (e.g. with a sensor current of 20.5 mA or 22 mA in case of fault signal) - Influence of additional instruments in the circuit (see load values in chapter "Technical data")
+Power the instrument via an energy-limited circuit acc. to IEC 61010- 1, e.g. via Class 2 power supply unit.
+Keep in mind the following additional factors that influence the operat- ing voltage: Lower output voltage of the power supply unit under nominal load (e.g. with a sensor current of 20.5 mA or 22 mA in case of fault signal) Influence of additional instruments in the circuit (see load values in chapter "Technical data") Connection cable The instrument is connected with standard two-wire cable without shielding.

-Connection cable

-The instrument is connected with standard two-wire cable without shielding.
 If electromagnetic interference is expected which is above the test values of EN 61326-1 for industrial areas, shielded cable should be used.
 Use cable with round cross section for instruments with housing and cable gland.
 Use a cable gland suitable for the cable diameter to ensure the seal effect of the cable gland (IP protection rating).
 We generally recommend the use of shielded cable for HART multidrop mode.

-Cable glands

-Metric threads:

-In the case of instrument housings with metric thread, the cable glands are screwed in at the factory.
+Cable glands Metric threads In the case of instrument housings with metric thread, the cable glands are screwed in at the factory.
 They are sealed with plastic plugs as transport protection.

-You have to remove these plugs before electrical connection.

-NPT thread:

-In the case of instrument housings with self-sealing NPT threads, it is not possible to have the cable entries screwed in at the factory.
-The free openings for the cable glands are therefore covered with red dust protection caps as transport protection.
+Note:You have to remove these plugs before electrical connection.
+NPT thread In the case of instrument housings with self-sealing NPT threads, it is free openings for the cable glands are therefore covered with red dust protection caps as transport protection.